 Jumper shelves help retailers increase overall basket size by merchandising complementary items together.
 For example, if you are building a tortilla chip display, plan for a jumper shelf in the middle of the endcap for a side of salsa.

-As the name suggests, side cap displays live adjacent to — or on the side of — the end cap display.
-These visual merchandising displays are often only one to two feet wide, but they have the advantage of being seen by perimeter and aisle shoppers.
+As the name suggests, side cap displays live adjacent to (or on the side of) the end cap.
+This specific merchandising display is often only one to two feet wide, but they have the advantage of being seen by perimeter and aisle shoppers.
+These best visual merchandising displays are highly efficient for utilizing vertical space in high-traffic areas.

-Items merchandised on side caps are often on sale but don’t hold the same weight as items on the end caps.
-Side cap displays give retailers an opportunity to build basket size and fulfill a blended margin strategy.
-So, while retailers and suppliers may have a smaller margin on value items merchandised on end caps, they might balance (or blend) their overall margin by using them to merchandise full-price items.
+Items featured on side caps are often on sale, but don’t hold the same weight as items on the end caps.
+A side cap merchandising display gives retailers an opportunity to build basket size and fulfill a blended margin strategy.
+So, while retailers and suppliers may have a smaller margin on value items merchandised on end caps, they might balance (or blend) their overall margin by using side caps to feature full-price items.
+Utilizing this type of merchandising display in retail ensures that high-margin impulse items are always within the shopper’s line of sight.

 Tips for Merchandising Side Caps